College of Law > Academics > MJ Program > Criminal Law offered onsite at the Chicago Police Academy

-Conveniently taught at the Chicago Police Academy, DePaul University College of Law’s new Master of Jurisprudence (MJ) in Criminal Law offers police officers, lieutenants and captains a challenging two-year curriculum.
+Conveniently taught at the Chicago Police Academy, DePaul University College of Law’s Master of Jurisprudence (MJ) in Criminal Law offers police officers, lieutenants and captains a challenging two-year curriculum.
 This advanced degree program was designed with extensive input from police officers and Police Academy teaching faculty.
 It is ideal for police professionals who are not seeking to practice law, but who regularly encounter legal issues in their work or would benefit from a sophisticated understanding of legal knowledge and problem-solving skills that can help them in their current and future positions.